mmitch/debian-live-mitch-zfs/README.md

    (Or, if you're me and have exactly my memory stick, run `make write`.
 Have a look at `write-stick`
     to change USB devices targeted by `make write`.)

-To rebuild the image after any configuration change:

-1. run `make clean build`
+To rebuild the image after any configuration change, run `make build` again.

 references